cloudrac3r/tap-out/README.md

 not ok 4 - Summarized correctly # TODO Not written yet
 ```

-It's pretty-cool, and is very-heavily adopted. <br/>
+It's pretty-cool format, and is very-heavily used.<br/>
-This library parses this text-out into JSON, so test-reporters can do clever things with the output data more easily.
+This library parses this text into JSON, so test-reporters can do clever things with the output data more easily.

+it offers a command-line script, and a javascript API:

 <img height="45px" src="https://user-images.githubusercontent.com/399657/68221862-17ceb980-ffb8-11e9-87d4-7b30b6488f16.png"/>

-## CLI API
+## CLI

 this library exports a CLI command `tap-in`, that you can use with a pipe